-This measure assesses the percentage of children younger than 18 years of age identified as having sickle cell disease (SCD) presenting to an emergency department (ED) with fever during the measurement year, who had a pulse oximetry reading, complete blood count, reticulocyte count, and blood culture within 60 minutes following initial contact.
-A higher proportion indicates better performance as reflected by appropriate testing.
+This measure assesses the percentage of children younger than 18 years of age identified as having sickle cell disease (SCD) presenting to an emergency department (ED) with fever during the measurement year who received parenteral broad-spectrum antibiotic treatment within 60 minutes following initial contact.
+A higher proportion indicates better performance as reflected by appropriate treatment.

 Approximately 2,000 infants are born with SCD in the United States each year, a condition that occurs predominantly in people of African and Hispanic descent.
 SCD is a chronic hematologic disorder, characterized by the presence of hemoglobin S. From infancy onward, the presence of this hemoglobin variant can lead to an array of serious medical conditions.
 Because children with SCD are susceptible to spleen damage, a condition that compromises their ability to deal with infection, they are at high risk for developing septicemia and meningitis from Streptococcus pneumococci and other encapsulated bacteria.
-These illnesses can rapidly become life-threatening.
-Any temperature greater 38°C (100.4°F) should be immediately evaluated; this often requires a visit to the ED for timely treatment.
-Assessment for fever in children with SCD should include a pulse oximetry reading, complete blood count, reticulocyte count, and a blood culture.
-Ideally, the values collected in the ED can be compared with baseline values that should be available as part an established database profile.
-There are no existing quality measures for appropriate blood testing in children with SCD.
+These illnesses can rapidly become lifethreatening.
+Any temperature greater than 38°C (100.4°F) should be immediately evaluated; this often requires a visit to the ED for timely treatment.
+Rapid triage and physical assessment should be followed by prompt administration of a broad spectrum parenteral antibiotic (that is, an antibiotic effective against a wide variety of bacterial types which is administered intravenously).
+There are no existing quality measures for appropriate ED fever management in children with SCD.

-This measure uses medical record data to calculate four rates; each specified action must occur within 60 minutes following initial contact in the ED:
+This measure uses medical record data to calculate the percentage of eligible children who received parenteral broad-spectrum antibiotic treatment within 60 minutes following initial contact in the ED.